theodoremoreland/MovieIon/README.md

 # Overview:

-Users submit three movies then the app will give 5 recommendations for each movie submitted.
-Prior to movie submission, users can toggle/invert the webpage's background image which will tell the app to either recommend movies that the user will likely enjoy or to recommend movies that they will probably dislike.
-The default background image will return likeable recommendations and the inverted image will return unlikeable recommendations.
+At the Home screen, select three of your favorite movies from the dropdown menu (select a movie a second time to remove the selection).
+Once your movies are selected, click the green "Submit" button to process your selections.

+By default, the application will recommend movies that you are likely to enjoy.
+Alternatively, by toggling the slider above the movie posters (on the Home screen), the application will recommend movies that you are likely to dislike.

-Upon receiving recommendations, users can hover over a movie poster to view its cosine distance.
-Users can also click on a movie poster to view information about the movie.
+Upon receiving your recommendations, you can click on the movie posters to view information about the movie, including the movie's title, release date, a brief synopsis, and more.
+This feature is also available via clicking posters selected on the Home screen.

-In addition to providing recommendations, the app also allows users to save movies to a watchlist after viewing information about a movie.
-Currently, the watchlist doesn't have third party functionality (e.g. integrating to Netflix, Hulu, etc), but it is a potential update.
+When viewing a movie's information, you can click the "Add to Watchlist" button to add the movie to your watchlist.
+You must be logged in as user1, user2, user3, user4, user5, or user6 to add movies to your watchlist.
+There is no password for any of these accounts as they are for demonstration purposes only.

+_Note: Watchlist and user accounts were implemented to exercise and demonstrate authentication, user sessions, and database functionality.
+It serves no practical purpose beyond that._

 # Technologies used: